noaione/yuusha-shoukan-ln/sources/v08/chapter4x1.md

 Just as Neun wanted to make a follow up, Vier interrupted her with a grieving expression on her face.

-[It’s because I… I was an idiot...
+[It’s because I...
+I was an idiot...
 I made Kuromu-sama cry.
 Even though I never wanted her to look like that... but because of me...
 I don’t have the face to meet her anymore.]